publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCV/m__us_usc_t16_s460tt.md

     (e) __Management pending transfer__

-        In the 24-month period following November 28, 1990, the Secretary shall carry out any and all programmed maintenance on the portions of the project outlined in subsection (d) of this section.
+        In the 24-month period following November 28, 1990, the Secretary shall carry out any and all programmed maintenance on the portions of the project outlined in subsection (d).

     (f) __Contract for continued O&M__

         (1) __In general__

-            During the period beginning on November 28, 1992, and ending on September 30, 1993, the Secretary is authorized and directed to offer to enter into a contract with the St. Johns River Water Management District and the Southwest Florida Water Management District of the State of Florida for the continued operation and maintenance by the Secretary of the portions of the project described in subsection (d) of this section.
+            During the period beginning on November 28, 1992, and ending on September 30, 1993, the Secretary is authorized and directed to offer to enter into a contract with the St. Johns River Water Management District and the Southwest Florida Water Management District of the State of Florida for the continued operation and maintenance by the Secretary of the portions of the project described in subsection (d).
 The maintenance shall be performed at a level of service that is necessary to ensure safe operating conditions and to prevent deterioration of the structures.
 No major rehabilitations or renovations shall be performed by the Secretary in such portions of the project during such period.

         (2) __Funding__

             Funding for the continued operation and maintenance of the barge canal project by the Secretary under this subsection shall not exceed $300,000.
-The State of Florida shall pay a non-Federal share of $600,000 to fund the continued maintenance of the portions of the project described in subsection (d) of this section in accordance with paragraph (1).
+The State of Florida shall pay a non-Federal share of $600,000 to fund the continued maintenance of the portions of the project described in subsection (d) in accordance with paragraph (1).

     (g) __Survey__